27Jashshah/C-Coursework/readMe.md

 # C Coursework

 This is my submission for the C Coursework for COMP0002.
 Our tasks involved coding a flawless algorithm for a robot to find the markers on a grid.
-I have completed up till stage 6 of the coursework.

 ## Introduction